 In addition, the story behind the story reminds me that some things just can’t be rushed.
 Cameron nursed his idea for many years until technology caught up to his vision.
 He knew what he wanted to bring to life and refused to compromise.

-I have a quote that puts me in mind of this on my desk.
-(Unfortunately, I don’t find who to attribute it to.)
+I have a quote that reminds me of this in my studio.
+(Unfortunately, I can’t find who to attribute it to.)

 The season that is unrushed has the most beautiful harvest.